Mark Hall appointed as Director of Administration for Pardons and Paroles Bureau - Shelby County Reporter

 By NATHAN HOWELL | Special to the Reporter

-HELENA — Mark Hall, former mayor of Helena, has been appointed to serve as the director of administration for the Alabama Bureau of Pardons and Paroles by the board’s director and former state senator Cam Ward.
+HELENA — Mark Hall, former mayor of Helena, has been appointed to serve as the director of administration for the Alabama Bureau of Pardons and Paroles by the board’s director and former state Sen. Cam Ward.

 As the director of administration, Hall will oversee different facets of the bureaus operation that are essential for the organization to properly function.